North Shore (Long Island)

 The North Shore of Long Island is the area along the northern coast of New York's Long Island bordering Long Island Sound.
 Known for its extreme wealth and lavish estates, the North Shore exploded into affluence at the turn of the 20th century, earning it the nickname the Gold Coast.
 Historically, this term refers to the affluent coastline neighborhoods of the towns of North Hempstead (such as Great Neck and Port Washington), Glen Cove, and Oyster Bay in Nassau County and Huntington in Suffolk County.
 Some definitions may also include the parts of Smithtown that face the Sound.
 The region is also largely coextensive with the Gold Coast region of Long Island, though this region excludes Smithtown, as the easternmost Gold Coast mansion is the Geissler Estate, located just west of Indian Hills Country Club in the Fort Salonga section of Huntington.

-Being a remnant of the Harbor Hill Moraine the North Shore is somewhat hilly, and its beaches are more rocky than those on the flat, sandy outwash plain of the South Shore along the Atlantic Ocean.
+Being a remnant of the Harbor Hill Moraine, the North Shore is somewhat hilly, and its beaches are more rocky than those on the flat, sandy outwash plain of the South Shore along the Atlantic Ocean.
 Large boulders known as glacial erratics are scattered across the area.

 History

 Colonial Era

-The North Shore was first settled by Europeans in the mid-1600s.
+The North Shore was inhabited by Algonquin-speaking tribes, most notably the Matinecock, along with the Nesaquake (Nissequogue), Setauket, and Corchaug indigenous populations.
+The subsequent period of settlement was by Europeans in the mid-1600s.
 Much of the area was initially controlled by the Dutch colony of New Netherland.
 Towns in the eastern part of the North Shore were settled by the English under the jurisdiction of the New Haven Colony and Connecticut Colony.
 This arrangement ended in 1664 with the English takeover of New Netherland, when all of Long Island was transferred into the new Province of New York.

 In its early days the North Shore was largely agricultural.
 Whaling was also a component of the early economy, as is commemorated in Cold Spring Harbor's Whaling Museum & Education Center.
+Cold Spring Harbor was one of three whaling ports on Long Island, and whaling became one of the island's important commercial industries during the nineteenth century.